Urgent Telephone Weekends : 01233 331111

 The Kent Community Risk Register is available to view via Kent Prepared - Kent Community Risk Register.

-The risk register is informed by national guidance and developed locally with partners and subject matter experts to determine what are our most likely risks in Kent.
+The risk register is based on national guidance and developed locally to determine what are our most likely risks in Kent.
 This may include risks such as flooding, severe weather or loss of utilities.

-There is also a localised Community Risk Register for Ashford [pdf] 238KB which details the main risks for the Ashford borough based on the Kent wide version.
+There is also a local Community Risk Register for Ashford [pdf] 238KB which details the main risks for the Ashford borough.
 This document can be used by local parishes and community groups to help write your own Community Resilience Plans.
 Further information of this can be found on our Community Emergency Plans page.

-The council puts in place business continuity plans that identifies critical functions and risks to those functions.
+The council puts in place business continuity plans that identifies what our critical functions are.
 It then manages the risk to the delivery of these essential services, such as benefits and housing and ensures an effective recovery plan is in place after the incident.

 Please visit our business continuity page for further information.